Businessplan.Earlylight.io | Updated: Feb 2026

 High-protein, high-fat supplementation for performance.

-Local Organics Food + agro scraps Biodigester Pre-treatment + gas BSF Production Larvae conversion Feed + Blends Retail and B2B Frass + Digestate Soil and gardens Biotech + Services Chitosan + consulting
+Local Organics Food + agro scraps Pre-processing Sorting + conditioning BSF Production Larvae conversion Feed + Blends Retail and B2B Frass Products Soil and gardens Biotech + Services Chitosan + consulting

 6. Marketing and Sales Strategy